Mister Johnson (novel): Other adaptations

-The 1985 Indian film Massey Sahib starring Raghubir Yadav and Arundhati Roy is based on this novel.
-In the film the colony is changed to British India and the protagonist is changed to an Indian convert to Christianity who marries a tribal girl and, due to his sheer lack of sophistication and corrupt nature, ends up in suspension and finally gets hanged for a murder.
+The 1985 Indian film Massey Sahib, starring Raghubir Yadav and Arundhati Roy, is based on the novel.
+The setting is changed to British India, and the protagonist is changed to an Indian convert to Christianity who marries a tribal girl and, due to his lack of sophistication and corrupt nature, ends up in suspension and finally gets hanged for murder.